Rach-design1/Photography-for-beginners/README.md

 These were made using Media Queries and a lot of researching different options online and some choice words at times!!
 This was rather frustrating as you'd think fantastic it's worked, then something else would rear its ugly head at you!
 I tried my best and in life that's all you can do is your best and see it as an opportunity for learning and growth.
 This is an area I would like to develop a greater understanding of further outside of this website project.

 ## Testing
 I tested the website on Mac myself, I don't have the financial option to buy a Windows computer too, but luckily my sister let me send her the link to test on her Windows computer.
-It has been tested mainly through Google Chrome browser and Safari Browser.
+It has been tested mainly through Google Chrome browser on macOS.
+108.0.5359.124.
+2022-12-14 and Safari Browser 16.1	2022-10-24.
 Having issues downloading the firefox browser on the Macbook so haven't tested on that yet.
 Have tested the site on mobile devices, don't have the finances to buy an ipad to personally test on one, but have tested it on DevTools tablet/ipad options.

 #### Any issues/bugs -
+Text box on form kept going to the right, but now has centered where I want by adapting the css styling.
 Please be aware that there were technical issues when doing my recent commits from Replit to GitHub and GitHub is now not showing these recent commits.
 I have let Robert McLaughlin and The Code Institute Student support know this.
 This is going to effect the deployed website unless there is a way round this we (Robert & I) can't think of yet!
 The main issues that will arise are responsive text box on index on new code has a 1 column rule on smaller devices, so the text doesn't overlap.

 #### WS3 CSS Validation -